futazuka/futazuka.github.io/public/content/bio/bio_en.md

 ## Research Focus

 - My research is theoretical calculation on the grain boundary.
 - I'm interested in denoising.
+- Kawa